Men's Health & Wellness

 What Is Viagra?

-Sildenafil citrate, a brand name for Viagra, is a prescription medicine that is a type of drug in a group known as phosphodiesterase type 5 (PDE5) inhibitors.
-Originally produced by Pfizer and now free as generic versions, it is free in tablet form (usually 25 mg, 50 mg, or 100 mg) and, as of February 2026, an oral film with FDA approval named Vybrique to be even more easily administered.
+Sildenafil citrate, the brand name for Viagra, is a prescription medicine that is a type of drug in a group known as phosphodiesterase type 5 (PDE5) inhibitors.
+Originally produced by Pfizer and now available as generic versions, it is available in tablet form (usually 25 mg, 50 mg, or 100 mg) and, as of February 2026, an oral film with FDA approval named Vybrique to be even more easily administered.

-Sildenafil acts by dilating blood vessels and facilitating blood flow to the reliable parts of the body.
-It does not serve as an aphrodisiac, enhance sexual desire or defend against sexually transmitted infections (STIs) or pregnancy.
+Sildenafil acts by dilating blood vessels and facilitating blood flow to the penile parts of the body.
+It does not serve as an aphrodisiac, enhance sexual desire, or defend against sexually transmitted infections (STIs) or pregnancy.

 Interestingly, researchers did not initially create the sexual health benefits of Viagra.
 In the early 1990s, scientists at Pfizer first tested sildenafil as a treatment for cardiac angina (chest pain) and high blood pressure.
 In clinical trials, subjects had an unexpected side effect: better erections.
 This prompted its approval by the FDA in 1998 to treat specifically erectile dysfunction.
 It remains a first-line therapy for ED, helping millions of men worldwide regain self-confidence and improve their quality of life.